 If there’s an error of any kind, you receive an HTTP status code (4XX or 5XX).
 Then the response body is an OperationOutcome resource with an error description.

-The query response will contain a link array with links to pages that can be fetched using a GET or POST request against that URL.
+The query response contains a link array with links to pages that can be fetched using a GET or POST request against that URL.
 You can't use additional parameters with a pagination query.

 You can see how FHIR® pagination links resolve to Redox-centric links in log inspector.
 Learn about FHIR® pagination resolvers.